thriveth/CubeFitter.jl/README.md

   met (now does this all the time, whether S/N threshold is met or not - it is computationally cheap and simpler this way. .
 - [x] Implement Voronoi binning
-- [x] Spectrum extraction and fitting from arbitrary masks, e.g. fragmentation maps or Voronoi bins.
+- [x] Spectrum extraction and fitting from arbitrary masks, e.g. segmentation maps or Voronoi bins.
 - [ ] Allow user to fix ratio between lines of doublets with shared upper levels.